UU-Human-Evolution/1MB335/Lab3.md

 ---

 This is the end of the lab, please make sure that you completed and wrote down the answers to all of the questions.
 Also, make sure to delete any files that you no longer need - you can copy them somewhere else if you want to keep them.
-This goes for both the Unix computers and Uppmax.